MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/prelude.md

 Where possible, the operations defined in the prelude which act on qubits allow for applying the `Controlled` variant, such that the target machine will perform the appropriate decomposition.

-All of the functions and operations defined in this portion of the prelude are in the @"microsoft.quantum.primitive" namespace, such that most Q# source files will have an `open Microsoft.Quantum.Primitive;` directive immediately following the initial namespace declaration.
+Many of the functions and operations defined in this portion of the prelude are in the @"microsoft.quantum.intrinsic" namespace, such that most Q# source files will have an `open Microsoft.Quantum.Intrinsic;` directive immediately following the initial namespace declaration.

-### Essential Classical Functions ###

-These functions are primarily used to work with the Q# built-in data types `Int`, `Double`, and `Range`.

-The <xref:microsoft.quantum.primitive.random> operation has signature `(Double[] => Int)`.
-It takes an array of doubles as input, and returns a randomly-selected index into the array as an `Int`.
-The probability of selecting a specific index is proportional to the value of the array element at that index.
-Array elements that are equal to zero are ignored and their indices are never returned.
-If any array element is less than zero, or if no array element is greater than zero, then the operation fails.
+The <xref:microsoft.quantum.core> namespace is automatically opened, so that functions such as <xref:microsoft.quantum.core.length> can be used without an `open` statement at all.

 ### Common Single-Qubit Unitary Operations ###